pluskid/Mocha.jl/docs/user-guide/backend.rst

 ------------

 GPUs have been shown to be very effective at training large scale deep neural networks.
-NVidia® recently released a CUDA accelerated library of primitives for deep neural networks called `cuDNN <https://developer.nvidia.com/cuDNN>`_.
+NVidia® recently released a GPU accelerated library of primitives for deep neural networks called `cuDNN <https://developer.nvidia.com/cuDNN>`_.
 Mocha implementes a CUDA backend by combining cuDNN, `cuBLAS
 <https://developer.nvidia.com/cublas>`_ and plain CUDA kernels.